ColePownell/Calendar-Application/README.md

 ## Class Diagram Description
-mainActivity: the main calendar screen used to veiw events
+mainActivity: the main calendar screen used to view events

 eventDetailsActivity: used to see details about an event clicked on from main activity

-createEventActivity: where you create and event and set all of the nessesary data for the event object
+createEventActivity: where you create an event and set all of the nessesary data for the event object

 Event: noun that represents an Event

 mainVeiwModel: to manage data for the mainActivity

-createEventViewModel: to manages data for the createEventActivity
+createEventViewModel: to manage data for the createEventActivity

 IEventDAO: interface for room to persist event data